Picture groups and maximal green sequences: Introduction

 We assume that $Q$ is a valued acyclic quiver and we always consider subsets $\cS$ of the set of positive real Schur roots of $Q$.
 The positive real Schur roots are precisely the dimension vectors of the exceptional modules over any modulated quiver with underlying valued quiver $Q$ \cite{Modulated}.
 We need to order the roots, in these subsets $\cS$, in two different ways which we call ``lateral'' and ``vertical'' ordering.

-\begin{notation} Let $Q$ be a modulated quiver and $\beta$ a positive real Schur root. \begin{enumerate} \item We will denote by $M_{\beta}$ the unique indecomposable exceptional module with the dimension vector equal to $\beta$. \item A positive real Schur root $\beta'$ will be called a \und{subroot} of $\beta$ if the indecomposable exceptional module $M_{\beta'}$ is isomorphic to a submodule of $M_{\beta}$.
-This is denoted by $\beta'\subset \beta$. \item A positive real Schur root $\beta''$ will be called a \und{quotient root} of $\beta$ if the indecomposable exceptional module $M_{\beta''}$ is isomorphic to a quotient of $M_{\beta}$.
+\begin{notation} Let $Q$ be a modulated quiver and $\beta$ a positive real Schur root. \begin{enumerate} \item We will denote by $M_{\beta}$ the unique exceptional module with dimension vector equal to $\beta$.
+Exceptional modules are always indecomposable. \item A positive real Schur root $\beta'$ will be called a \und{subroot} of $\beta$ if the exceptional module $M_{\beta'}$ is isomorphic to a submodule of $M_{\beta}$.
+This is denoted by $\beta'\subset \beta$. \item A positive real Schur root $\beta''$ will be called a \und{quotient root} of $\beta$ if the exceptional module $M_{\beta''}$ is isomorphic to a quotient of $M_{\beta}$.
 This is denoted by $\beta\twoheadrightarrow \beta''$. \end{enumerate} \end{notation}

 \begin{defn} By a \und{lateral ordering} $\le $ on a set of real Schur roots $\cS$ we mean a total ordering on $\cS$ satisfying the following for any $\alpha,\beta\in\cS$. \begin{enumerate} \item If $hom(\alpha,\beta)\neq0$ then $\alpha\le\beta$, where $hom(\alpha,\beta)=\dim_K\Hom_\Lambda(M_\alpha,M_\beta)$. \item If $ext(\alpha,\beta)\neq0$ then $\alpha>\beta$, where $ext(\alpha,\beta)=\dim_K\Ext_\Lambda(M_\alpha,M_\beta)$. \end{enumerate} \end{defn}